flox/pkgdb/docs/params-to-sql.md

    *   std::optional<std::string> semver;  //< Filter results by version range.
    */

-  /** Filter results by partial match on pname, attrName, or description */ std::optional<std::string> partialMatch;
+  /** Filter results by partial match on pname, attrName, or description. */ std::optional<std::string> partialMatch;

+  /** Filter results by partial match on pname or attrName. */ std::optional<std::string> partialNameMatch;

   /**
    * Filter results by an exact match on either `pname` or `attrName`.